-- Preview Email Newsletter

 Ocean Conservancy Urges NMFS to Advance Electronic Reporting Amendments (10)

 WASHINGTON, Feb.
 2 -- Ocean Conservancy has issued a public comment letter to the National Oceanic and Atmospheric Administration's (NOAA) Fisheries, advocating for the swift implementation of the proposed Commercial Electronic Reporting Amendments (NMFS-2025-0570).
-The organization emphasizes that commercial electronic reporting is critical for the South Atlantic and Gulf regions, where such requirements have not yet been mandated despite nearly a decade of effort by regional Fishery Management more ST
+The organization emphasizes that commercial electronic reporting is critical for the South Atlantic and Gulf regions, where such requirements have not yet been mandated despite nearly a decade of effort by regional Fishery Management Councils.

 Online Lenders Alliance Urges Support for Bank-Fintech Relationships (10)